porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 ### Appendix B: A Comparison of Layers in the Neocortex and an HTM Region

-> There is variation in the thickness of the layers in different regions of the neocortex and some disagreement over the number of layers.
+> There is variation in the thickness of the layers in different regions of the neocortex and some disagreement over z the number of layers.
 The variations depend on what animal is being studied, what region is being looked at, and who is doing the looking.
 For example, in the image above, layer 2 and layer 3 look easily distinguished, but generally this is not the case.
 Some scientists report that they cannot distinguish the two layers in the regions they study, so often layer 2 and layer 3 are grouped together and called “layer 2/3”.
 Other scientists go the opposite direction, defining sub-layers such as 3A and 3B.
 \
 \
 (page 56)